sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 ### Get an arm64 JDK tar.gz distribution

-An arm64 JDK tar.gz distribution can be obtained form Oracle website at https://www.oracle.com/java/technologies/downloads/.
+An arm64 JDK tar.gz distribution can be obtained from Oracle website at https://www.oracle.com/java/technologies/downloads/.

-Be aware that JDK version must be compatible with the WebLogic version you want to use, ie: WebLogic 12.2.1.4 need JDK version 8.
+Be aware that JDK version must be compatible with the WebLogic version you want to use, ie: WebLogic 12.2.1.4 requires JDK version 8.

 __Pay attention to download the ARM version of the Oracle JDK__

-### Get WebLogic
+### Get WebLogic software

 Unfortunately, the WebLogic installer does not support the arm64 architecture, so we can not rely on it to install WebLogic on an Oracle Linux base image.